taquart/hybridmt/readme.txt

 path to the directory where the toolbox is placed and create the searchable help help system.

+USING UNDER LINUX/OSX systems

+To use program under Linux/OSX systems you firstly have to compile the focimt binary following the guidelines located in ./src/howto_compile_focimt.txt file.
+The compiled binary file focimt. should be moved to the location where focimt.m (or focimt.exe) script reside.

 ACQUIRING HELP

 1) The package is provided with HTML help system that integrates